 Thank you for your interest in the Graduate School at the University of Cincinnati.
 As a graduate student at UC, you will join a diverse community of students enrolled at one of the nation's top public universities.
-Finding the right graduate school for you is an important decision, and in this section you can learn more about our degree programs, admissions criteria and funding opportunities, along with other helpful information.
+Choosing the right graduate school for you is an important decision, and in this section you can learn more about our degree programs, admissions criteria and funding opportunities.

-Students may take classes at UC without being enrolled in a UC degree program.
-Their official status is "non-matriculated," which is a traditional academic term meaning "not enrolled in a degree program."
+Students can take classes at UC without being enrolled in a UC degree program.
+This status is officially called "non-matriculated," which is a traditional academic term meaning "not enrolled in a degree program."

 Before you register for classes, you must complete the Basic Data Form.
 This form enables the UC Registrar to update or create your student record.
-After submitting the Basic Data Form, it will take a day or two to enter all the information into our student database.
-Then you will be able to register for classes.
+After you submit the Basic Data Form, it will take a day or two for your information to be entered into our student database.
+You will then be able to register for classes.

 The Cincinnati Medical Scientist Training Program (MSTP) is a multi-institutional MD/PhD program supported by the University of Cincinnati College of Medicine and Cincinnati Children's Hospital Medical Center.
 The mission of the program is to develop individuals who truly make a difference in patient outcomes through bench to bedside research.